-- Arctic Contaminants Action Program (ACAP) mandated to prevent adverse effects from, reduce, and ultimately eliminate pollution of the Arctic environment.165 - 2.
-Arctic Monitoring and Assessment Programme (AMAP) mandated to provide reliable and sufficient information on the status of, and threats to, the Arctic environment, including scientific advice on actions to be taken to support Arctic governments in their efforts to take remedial and preventive actions relating to contaminants.166 - Conservation of Arctic Flora and Fauna (CAFF) mandated to develop common responses on issues of importance for the Arctic ecosystem, including responses on conservation opportunities and political commitments.167 - 4.
-Emergency Prevention, Preparedness and Response (EPPR) mandated to contribute to the protection of the Arctic environment from the threat or impact that may result from an accidental release of pollutants or radionuclides.168 - 5.
-Protection of the Arctic Marine Environment (PAME) mandated to address policy and non-emergency pollution prevention and control measures for the protection of the Arctic marine environment from both land and sea-based sources.
-169

-Sustainable Development Working Group (SDWG) incorporates activities to prevent and control disease and injuries by monitoring the impact of pollution and climate change on health and Sustainable Development of the people living in the $Arctic^{170}$ a.
-Air pollution b.
-Land and soil pollution c.
-Freshwater pollution d.
-Marine and coastal pollution
+- Arctic Contaminants Action Program (ACAP) mandated to prevent adverse effects from, reduce, and ultimately eliminate pollution of the Arctic environment. - Arctic Monitoring and Assessment Programme (AMAP) mandated to provide reliable and sufficient information on the status of, and threats to, the Arctic environment, including scientific advice on actions to be taken to support Arctic governments in their efforts to take remedial and preventive actions relating to contaminants. - Conservation of Arctic Flora and Fauna (CAFF) mandated to develop common responses on issues of importance for the Arctic ecosystem, including responses on conservation opportunities and political commitments. - Emergency Prevention, Preparedness and Response (EPPR) mandated to contribute to the protection of the Arctic environment from the threat or impact that may result from an accidental release of pollutants or radionuclides. - Protection of the Arctic Marine Environment (PAME) mandated to address policy and non-emergency pollution prevention and control measures for the protection of the Arctic marine environment from both land and sea-based sources. - Sustainable Development Working Group (SDWG) incorporates activities to prevent and control disease and injuries by monitoring the impact of pollution and climate change on health and Sustainable Development of the people living in the Arctic a) Air pollution b) Land and soil pollution c) Freshwater pollution

-Annex 5 Analysis of the linkages between addressing pollution types and implementing sustainable development goal targets.
+Analysis of the linkages between addressing pollution types and implementing sustainable development goal targets.